Become a Mindfulness-Based Approaches Supervisor

 Cindy Cooper and Jody Mardula – June 2011

-The training will be taught experientially as we engage together in a process of mindful exploration and inquiry to deepen our practice as supervisors.
+The training will be taught experientially, with a mix of face-to-face and online learning, as we engage together in a process of mindful exploration and inquiry to deepen our practice as supervisors.

 Session One (2 days):

 - Explore the foundations of mindfulness-based supervision

 - Identify the tasks and functions of supervision from a mindfulness perspective

 - Identify the importance and process of setting up contracts

 - Explore a Mindfulness-based Supervision Model which includes a supervisory inquiry process